Welcome to The Bloedel Bunkhouse, a four-day retreat on Bainbridge Island, WA.

 The exchange of ideas, support, and inspiration.
-To that end, The Seventh Wave will be providing space for one to one informal workshop.
-This workshop will be an opportunity to share the work you are working on, or simply talk about your ideas, obstacles, or issues, and have the attention of your fellow residents and TSW Staff and Editors.
+To that end, The Seventh Wave will be providing space for one informal workshop.
+This workshop will be an opportunity to share the work you are working on, or simply talk about your ideas, obstacles, or issues, and have the attention of your fellow residents and TSW staff and editors.
 We will facilitate this session, guiding the conversation until you feel that you have the answers, ideas, or questions you needed from us.
-Once accepted, we will check in with each resident to understand what their expected needs may be, so we can curate a space tailored to the work you’re hoping to do.
+Once accepted, we will check in with each resident to understand what their expected needs may be so we can curate a space tailored to the work you’re hoping to do.

 What are the logistics?

 Like all of our residencies, Bainbridge is free to all past contributors to apply, as well as attend.
 The only cost is that of your transportation.
 We will ask that you cook one meal, so there are some additional costs, like groceries, but other than that, The Seventh Wave will be provide all breakfast and lunches so that our residents can do what they came to do: get to work.
 Once accepted, we’ll be in touch with all the details regarding transportation: which airports to fly into, how to get from the city to the island without renting a car, and the like.
 But if you do have questions surrounding these items that you’d like answered before applying, don’t hesitate to reach out to us at firstname.lastname@example.org.

 What have some of our past Bainbridge Residents said about their time at Bainbridge?

 I’ve been trying to find the right words to share how absolutely wonderful the residency was, but I haven’t been able to find the perfect set of sentences that convey how beautiful, restorative, peaceful and productive it was. — Malaka Gharib, 2020, whose work “The Scent of Oud“was published in Issue 11: Actionable Storytelling.